Bush2021/chrome_plus/README.md

 # Compatibility
 * All browsers based on the latest stable branches of Chromium are theoretically supported.
 * Browsers such as Microsoft Edge are known to require injection of DLL to use.
 See: https://github.com/Bush2021/chrome_plus/blob/main/setdll/.

+# License
+Versions 1.5.4 and earlier use the MIT license, with all rights reserved by [Shuax](https://github.com/shuax/).
+Version 1.5.5 - 1.5.9 use the MIT license, with modifications made by contributors to this repository based on Shuax's version.
+Versions 1.6.0 and later use the GPL-3.0 license.

 # Thanks
 * Original Author [Shuax](https://github.com/shuax/).